MoeinSorkhei/sitedraft3/_pages/research.md

 The research areas in our group include the following:

-- **deep learning for breast cancer risk assessment and prediction**
+- **deep learning for breast cancer risk assessment and prediction** A crucial application of deep learning models in medical image analysis is their use in analysis of mammographic images.
+In our group, We utilize these models to solve problems such as breast cancer risk prediction and its relation to breast cancer.
     .....

     .....